DanielaBoneva/exercice-repo_D/README.md

 # exercice-repo_D
+This project will contain...
-Repo made for exercise
+Repository made for execises.
-We resolved the conflict!
+Edited again in master branch..